kijin/imgtext/README.md

   - At least one TTF font file that contains all the glyphs you need.
   - A cache directory that is writable by PHP.
-    This is where generated PNG images and metadate will be stored.
+    This is where generated PNG images and metadata will be stored.
     This directory should also be accessible by visitors to your web site.

 Please see the example above for an overview of how IMGText works.